-\\ Includes Campus Health Services fee charged to all students living on campus.
+Undergraduate Research Grants.
+That type of funding is not included in this analysis.
+Includes Campus Health Services fee charged to all students living on campus.

-\\\Indirect costs (fees) of \$1,422 are not included in the estimated Personal Expenses.
+^{}Additional estimated student fees of \$1,482 are included in Personal Expenses.

 Graduate Education

 Graduate education has been central to Stanford's reputation for academic excellence, intellectual innovation and entrepreneurial spirit since the university's founding.
 In Stanford's first year, 1891, 39 men and 12 women from 19 states enrolled as graduate students, representing one of the first opportunities for graduate study on the West Coast.
 Currently, they constitute 57 percent of Stanford's overall enrollment.